Perchusha/Portfolio/README.md

 ### Installation

-1. Clone the repository: `git clone https://github.com/Perchusha/Portfolio`
+1. Clone the repository: `git clone https://github.com/Perchusha/Portfolio`.
-2. Navigate to the project directory: `cd portfolio`
+2. Navigate to the project directory: `cd portfolio`.
-3. Run `yarn prepare` in root folder for installing dependencies for client and server
+3. Run `yarn prepare` in root folder for installing dependencies for client and server.
+4. Run `yarn start` to start the client and server at the same time.
-4. Run `yarn start:client` to run client part of project
+5. Run `yarn start:client` to run client part of project.
-5. Run `yarn start:server` to run server part of project
+6. Run `yarn start:server` to run server part of project.

 ### Usage